learn-co-curriculum/dsc-extensions-to-linear-models-lab/README.md

 ## Analyze the final result

-Finally, use the best value for regularization parameter according to AIC and BIC and compare the R squared parameters and MSE using train-test-split.
+Finally, use the best value for the regularization parameter according to AIC and BIC and compare the R squared parameters and MSE using train-test-split.
 Compare with the baseline model.

 ```python